stdjuric/QA-tests/README.md

 # QA-tests
-Just a list of my test cases.
+Just a list of my manual test cases.